exakat/php-dictionary/dictionary/idempotent.ini.rst

 This is the case of ``strtolower()`` and ``strtoupper()``: once the string has been made lower case, resp. upper case, calling the same function again on the string will not change the result.

-In distributed systems and HTTP APIs, idempotency is enforced through an idempotency key: a unique identifier (typically a ``UUID``) supplied by the client with each request.
+In distributed systems and HTTP APIs, idempotency is enforced through an idempotency key: a unique identifier, typically a ``UUID``, supplied by the client with each request.
 The server stores the outcome of the first request under that key and returns the cached result for any subsequent request carrying the same key, preventing duplicate side-effects such as double payments or duplicate record creation.

 .. code-block:: php